 2. Drop hints about the ring you want.

-If you think he's begun his ring search and you're dying for a very specific diamond, you might consider letting him know by sharing your Pinterest password or asking a friend to help him find The One.
+If you think your partner has begun the ring search and you're dying for a very specific diamond, you might consider letting them know by sharing your Pinterest password or asking a friend to help find "the One."
 "Most women have a clear idea of what her perfect engagement ring looks like, but many guys do not have a clue as to what this is when it comes time to start the shopping," Heyn says.

 3. Get your ring finger sized.